 - No propane needed

-For less than $30, this one makes life easy as it pops up and folds down in seconds.
+Don't forget about privacy.
+A shower tent or privacy shelter is needed if you're going to be showering at campsites.
+This one makes life easy for less than $25, as it pops up and folds down in seconds.
 Not only is it lightweight, but it also comes with a carrying bag, making it perfect for hiking trips.